 - The school holds an annual event to share their leadership model with the community and other schools.

-- Community Leaders are invited to come to the school to share leadership insights and experiences with students.
+- Throughout the year, Community Leaders are invited to come to the school to share leadership insights and experiences with students.

 - During Leadership Days we invite parents, business partners, and educators from other schools to come learn about and see our school’s unique leadership model.